Ernest Law

 He died at The Pavilion, Hampton Court and is buried in the churchyard of St Mary Magdalen Church, Mortlake.

 His widow Katherine, whom he married in 1890, died at Hampton Court in 1954 at the age of 99.
-A great beauty in her younger days and a recluse after her husband's death, she was one of the longest residents of the palace.
+Known for her beauty in her younger days and a recluse after her husband's death, she was one of the longest residents of the palace.